 c.
 Applications will be reviewed and projects assessed, by the CEFO-OECTA Michael Monk Award Committee.
 The Committee will be composed of 4 members, equally represented of the Catholic Education Foundation of Ontario and the Ontario English Catholic Teachers Association.
 OECTA will present the award, following approval of the Board of Directors of CEFO and the OECTA Provincial Executive.

-Examples of initiatives that could be supported would be as follow, but the possibilities are not at all limited.
+1. Examples of initiatives that could be supported would be as follows, but possibilities are not at all limited.

 a.
 A program aimed at developing and enhancing the leadership skills of students.

 b.
-A program to develop and encourage student activities that enhance relationship between the school and the relevant general public community, particularly the economically disadvantage and socially marginalized.
+A program to develop and encourage student activities that enhance relationship between the school and the relevant general public community, particularly the economically disadvantaged and socially marginalized.

 a.
-OECTA and CEFO reserve the right not to provide grants in any year
+OECTA and CEFO reserves the right not to provide grants in any year.

 b.
-OECTA and CEFO reserve the right to halt the award program at any time
+OETCA and CEFO reserves the right to halt the award program at any time.